stephenhillier/geoprojects/web/README.md

 # web

 This is the Earthworks web frontend.
+It is built with Vue.js and includes a configuration for running on Kubernetes with nginx.

 Vue components are located in the `/src` directory.
 The entrypoint is `src/main.js`.